 As you can see, there are pros and cons to both factory and aftermarket parts.
 At Grandcity, we weigh them all carefully and make informed decisions based on the vehicle and the repair required.

-If you have any questions about the parts needed for your car, feel free to contact us today!
+If you have any questions about the parts needed for your car, feel free to contact our Vancouver Auto Body shop today!